 - Products that were deemed sustainability-marketed in 2018 were considered sustainability-marketed in 2015.
-This likely depressed the growth numbers. - We made no attempt to assess if products marketed as sustainable were, in fact, sustainable.
+This likely depressed the growth numbers in the earlier years. - We made no attempt to assess if products marketed as sustainable were, in fact, sustainable.
 Instead, we focused on whether the marketing of a product as sustainable would drive purchase.